-The Landregan Lecture brings to the University of Dallas campus nationally prominent figures, whose areas of expertise reflect the many interests that have animated University of Dallas alumnus Steven T. Landregan throughout his long, distinguished, and continuing career of service to the Catholic Church in North Texas.
+The Landregan Lecture brings to the University of Dallas campus nationally prominent figures, whose area of expertise reflects the many interests that have animated University of Dallas alumnus Steven T. Landregan throughout his long, distinguished, and continuing career of service to the Catholic Church in North Texas.

 Read a brief account of the first fourteen lectures in the series.

-If so, plan to attend the annual School of Ministry Alumni Reunion immediately preceding the Landregan Lecture at 6:00 pm in the Upstairs Dining Room of the Haggar University Center.
+If so, plan to attend the annual School of Ministry Alumni Reunion immediately preceding the Landregan Lecture at 6:00 pm in Catherine Hall.
 Join fellow alumni in fellowship as we recognize the winners of the Dei Verbum and Lumen Gentium distinguished alumni awards.
 Visit the SOM Alumni Reunion webpage for more information.

 To donate to the Landregan Lecture online, click here.
 You will be redirected to a online donation portal.
 Simply designate your gift to the Landregan Lecture.
-If you prefer to pay by check, please contact us and we can gladly send you a pledge card and envelope.
 Thank you in advance for your gift!